 - What is the plan for next week?

 - Is there anything blocking the project from moving on as planned?

 - Are there any deadline changes, and if so, why?

-We feel that it has been important to work on the project as a team – even though the team has been spread out in various areas, cities, and even countries.
+We feel that working on the project as a team has been important – even though the team is spread out in various areas, cities, and countries.
 By continuously updating each other on the progress and potential obstacles on the project, we have kept both the team feeling and the help you would normally get from your teammates.
-And apart from the team-feeling, these regular updates have also made it easier for the project manager to keep track of the project and ensure that all team members have had the needed resources to deliver on their to-dos.
+These regular updates have also made it easier for the project manager to keep track of the project and ensure that all team members had the needed resources to deliver on their to-dos.

-Of course, everyone has adapted differently to the new remote landscape presented by the COVID situation, but these four bullet points have been our main guidelines during these crazy times.
-And we will definitely continue with these processes in some format once we come back to the office.
-No argument that COVID-19 has brought trying times with it, but at Twentyfour we also feel that we have learned a lot about ourselves, our team members, and especially about our processes and how to continuously optimize these!
+Of course, everyone has adapted differently to the new remote landscape presented by the COVID situation.
+So the above four bullet points have been our main guidelines during these crazy times.
+It’s without a doubt that COVID-19 has brought trying times with it.
+At Twentyfour, we feel that we have learned a lot about ourselves, our team members, our processes, and how to optimize these continuously!

-We hope that this post has been helpful or has inspired some rethinking of your processes.
-We would love to hear from you if you have any tips on how to most effectively manage a remote project!
+We hope this post has been helpful or inspired some rethinking of your processes.
+We will love to hear from you if you have any tips on managing remote projects most effectively!